Introduction

 Once you have defined your blockchain AI Agent’s tools, you can build them carefully following the guidance below to make them optimally useful.

-Part 3 : Building useful tools
+4.4 Building useful tools

-To make them maximally useful, tools must :
+To maximize their usefulness, tools must :

 • have easy to use inputs